MicrosoftDocs/nav-content/dynamics-nav-app/finance-how-report-vat.md

 You can use the following reports :

-* The **EC Sales List** European Community (EC) Sales List report lists the value added tax (VAT) amounts that you have collected for sales to VAT-registered customers in the European Union (EU) countries.
+* The **EC Sales List** European Community (EC) Sales List report lists the value added tax (VAT) amounts that you have collected for sales to VAT-registered customers in the European Union (EU) countries/regions.
-* The **VAT Return** report includes VAT for sales and purchases to customers in all countries that use VAT.
+* The **VAT Return** report includes VAT for sales and purchases to customers in all countries/regions that use VAT.

 If you want to view a complete history of VAT entries, every posting that involves VAT creates an entry on the **VAT Entries** page.
 These entries are used to calculate your VAT settlement amount, such as your payment and refund, for a specific period.
 To view VAT entries, choose the ![Search for Page or Report](media/ui-search/search_small.png "Search for Page or Report icon") icon, enter **VAT Entries**, and then choose the related link.

 ## About the EC Sales List report
-In the EU, all companies that sell goods and services to VAT-registered customers, including customers in other European Union (EU) countries, must submit an electronic version of the European Community (EC) Sales List report in XML format through their local tax authority's website, for example in UK, Her Majesty's Revenue and Customs (HMRC).
-The EC Sales List report works only for countries in the EU.
+In the EU, all companies that sell goods and services to VAT-registered customers, including customers in other European Union (EU) countries/regions, must submit an electronic version of the European Community (EC) Sales List report in XML format through their local tax authority's website, for example in UK, Her Majesty's Revenue and Customs (HMRC).
+The EC Sales List report works only for countries/regions in the EU.

 The report includes one line for each type of transaction with the customer, and displays the total amount for each type of transactions.
 There are three types of transactions that the report can include: